Skip to content

 Create a logical OR condition using the | operator.

 This creates a conditional observable that only emits when the OR result is truthy.
 If the initial OR result is falsy, raises ConditionalNeverMet.
+The operation combines boolean observables with logical disjunction.

 Parameters: